Meet Our Board Members

 Michael Smith of Lincoln served as Director/CEO of the Nebraska State Historical Society (now History Nebraska) from 2006 until his retirement in 2016.
 Smith’s 44-year career in history and museums included several executive leadership positions in midwestern and eastern institutions.
 Today, he lives with his wife Mary in Lincoln where he retains in interest in the humanities and public life.

-Shannon D. Smith was appointed the sixth Executive Director for the Wyoming Humanities Council in 2013.
-Prior to that she was an associate director and research fellow at EDUCAUSE in Boulder, Colorado and taught history and humanities for seven years at Oglala Lakota College on the Pine Ridge Indian Reservation.
+Shannon D. Smith is the Executive Director and CEO of the Wyoming Humanities Council.
+Prior to that she was an Associate Director and Research Fellow at EDUCAUSE in Boulder, Colorado and taught history and humanities for seven years at Oglala Lakota College on the Pine Ridge Indian Reservation.
 She is a historian and author of several works on women of the American West including Give Me Eighty Men: Women and the Myth of the Fetterman Fight, a 2009 book award winner from the Wyoming State Historical Society.
-She tweets about humanities and higher education as @Smithstorian, and continues to write about women in the West.
+She has written several articles and book chapters featuring Mari Sandoz and aspires to write a biography of Mari's amazing life.
+Shannon was the Executive Secretary of the Mari Sandoz Heritage Society from 1990-92 and has served on the board since then.

 Heather Stauffer is an associate acquisitions editor at the University of Nebraska Press.
 She completed MA degrees in History and Creative Writing at the University of Nebraska-Lincoln, with research focusing on the Great Plains.
 She co-authored Kearney: The Midway City with Mark Ellis (Arcadia, 2006) and (mostly) keeps up with her blog, Old Jokes Get Laughs (blogspot).